harisont/covid-19/words/words.md

 <!--(This variant is called the **SEIR Model**[^seir], where the "E" stands for <icon e></icon> "Exposed".
 Note this *isn't* the everyday meaning of "exposed", when you may or may not have the virus.
 In this technical definition, "Exposed" means you definitely have it.
 Science terminology is bad.)-->

-(Questa variante è chiamata il **modello SEIR**[^seir], dove la "E" sta per <icon e></icon> "Esposto".
-Nota che questo *non è* l'accezione comune di "esposto", per la quale puoi avere come non avere il virus.
-In questa definizione tecnica, "Esposto" significa che sicuramente ce l'hai.
-La terminologià scientifica è pessima.)
+(Questa variante è chiamata **modello SEIR**[^seir], dove la "E" sta per <icon e></icon> "Esposto".
+Nota che questa *non è* l'accezione comune del termine "esposto", per la quale puoi avere come non avere il virus.
+Secondo questa definizione tecnica, "Esposto" significa che sicuramente ce l'hai.
+La terminologia scientifica non è un granché.)

 <!--[^seir]: For more technical explanations of the SEIR Model, see [the Institute for Disease Modeling](https://www.idmod.org/docs/hiv/model-seir.html) and [Wikipedia](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SEIR_model)-->